sourcecred/github-workflow-examples/README.md

 #### prototype_automated.yml

  - **branch** You can customize the branch that is pushed to by changing `UPDATE_BRANCH`.
 Currently we push to "master" but you might imagine wanting to push the entire static content to gh-pages (or somewhere else).

+## See Examples in the Wild

+The following repositories are deploying these pipelines to generate graphics:

+ - [singularityhub/sregistry](https://github.com/singularityhub/sregistry): runs once a month to generate a contributor's graphic for the readme
+ - [usrse/usrse.github.io](https://github.com/usrse/usrse.github.io): runs once a week to generate a contributor's graphic for the readme

+Have you used a workflow here and want to add your repository to show?
+[Please open an issue!](https://github.com/sourcecred/sourcecred-action/issues)